LarsWerkman/Boxer/README.md

 Boxer.clearWrappers();
 ```

 TypeAdapters define how an non-Boxable class should be serialized and deserialized.
 TypeAdapter will need to be registered with the <code>@Adapter</code> annotation.
-The typeparameter of the TypeAdapter should be the class you want to serialize / deserialize.
+The type parameter of the TypeAdapter should be the class you want to serialize / deserialize.

 ```java
 @Adapter